nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 * `bestFit` — This uses the [best fit](#best-fit) layout.
 However, only screen-sharing streams are included in the layout.
 * `horizontalPresentation` — This uses the [horizontal presentation](#horizontal-presentation) layout.
 However, the screen-sharing stream (not a stream with a `focus` class applied) will occupy the focus position in the layout.
 * `verticalPresentation` — This uses the [vertical presentation](#vertical-presentation) layout.
 However, the screen-sharing stream (not a stream with a `focus` class applied) will occupy the focus position in the layout.
 * `pip` — This uses the [Picture-in-Picture](#picture-in-picture) layout.
 However, the screen-sharing stream (not a stream with a `full` class applied) will occupy the full position in the layout.
 The smaller video in the layout will be determined based on [stream prioritization rules](#stream-prioritization-rules).
-For example, if the client that publishes the screen-sharing stream is also publishing a stream with a camera video source, that video will occupy the smaller video position (unless another stream has a higher prioritization, for example because it has been assigned a layout class).
+For example, if the client that publishes the screen-sharing stream is also publishing a stream with a camera video source, that video will occupy the smaller video position (unless another stream has a higher prioritization, for example, because it has been assigned a layout class).

 When there is a screen-sharing stream live in the session, the archive or broadcast uses the screen-sharing layout type you specify.
 When there is no screen-sharing video in the session, the archive or broadcast uses the best fit layout.
 (When you specify a `screenshareType`, you must set the main `layout type` to `bestFit`.